Integrations Overview

 1. Linear or Jira — Work tracking

-2. GitHub — Codebase analysis
+2. GitHub or GitLab — Codebase analysis

-3. Notion or Confluence — Documentation
+3. Notion, Confluence, or SharePoint — Documentation

 Add Research Tools